Resources for Grantseekers

 Please Note: If you are applying for the same charitable activity for which you are currently being funded, it's to your advantage to provide a more detailed interim report so that the reviewers can understand the current impact of your charitable activity.

-If you are working with or within school district, you must submit a Pre-Authorization Form (found below).
-This document asks for more detailed information about the partnership between the applicant and school district, specifically the school district’s role in designing the charitable activity and allocating resources for its completion.
+If you are working with or within a school district or providing services to school districts, such as field trips, you must submit a Pre-Authorization Form (found below).
+If working with or providing services for multiple school districts, you may provide executed “Pre-Authorization Forms” from the top three districts.
+The form asks for detailed information about the partnership between the applicant and the district, specifically the district’s role in designing the charitable activity and allocating resources toward its completion.

 Pre-Authorizaton Form for Working with a School District